mulesoft-assets/template-sfdc2sfdc-contact-migration/README.md

 ## businessLogic.xml

-Functional aspect of the Anypoint Template is implemented on this XML, directed by one flow responsible of excecuting the logic.
+Functional aspects of the template are implemented in this XML, directed by the flow responsible for executing the logic.

 For the purpose of this particular Anypoint Template the _mainFlow_ just executes the Batch Job which handles all the logic of it.